It started with a catastrophe…

 In the year 1978, there was a devastating flood in almost all parts of West Bengal.
-More or less all districts of this state were flood-affected.
-In Howrah district, it was particuallry bad because of the three of the important rivers the Ganges, Damodar and Rupnarayan pass along this smallest district of the state.
-The extrem forces of the water caused massive loss of lives and damage of properties.
-The children and the women were the most debilitated group in this natural calamity.
+This caused the greatest part of its districts to be flooded and mostly destroyed.
+Seeing that in the district of Howrah three important rivers, namely the Ganges, Damodar and Rupnayaran pass along some smaller areas, it was particularly fatal.
+The extreme forces of the water caused massive loss of lives and damage to properties.
+Especially the children and women were the most debilitated group in this natural calamity.

-After this flood, initiatives were taken by a group of young educated women to organize the poor and marginalized women of the district to protect their interest towards a sustainable livelihood.
+After this flood, initiatives were taken by a group of young educated women to organize the poor and marginalized women of the district to protect their interest toward a sustainable livelihood.

-For this vision some small and big voluntary organizations extended cooperation to this women organization.
-Among these, Tajmahal Gram Bikash Kendra, a leading organization of this district, worked in close collaboration with this women group.
+For this vision, small as well as big voluntary organizations extended cooperation to these women.
+Among these, Tajmahal Gram Bikash Kendra – a leading organization of this district – worked in close collaboration with this women group.

-In the year 1979 this women group named Nari-O-Sishu Kalyan Kendra (translated as Women and Children Welfare Center) was registered under West Bengal Societies Registration Act and in order to immediately respond to the flood victims and with a larger dream of overcoming the economic poverty through livelihood options.
+In the year 1979, this women group named Nari-O-Sishu Kalyan Kendra (engl.: Women and Children Welfare Center) was registered under the West Bengal Societies Registration Act, in order to immediately respond to the flood victims and with a great desire of overcoming the economic poverty through livelihood options.

-During the last two decades, in the development journey of the Nari-O-Sishu Kalyan Kendra, it has been able to spread out its activities in number of blocks of Howrah district with thousands and thousands of women and adolecents.
+During the last two decades, in the evolution of Nari-O-Sishu Kalyan Kendra (NOSKK), it has successfully spread out its activities in a number of blocks of Howrah with thousands and thousands of women and adolescents.

-This long endeavour towards fulfilling the mission of NOSKK has become possible with co-operation and contribution of many national and international resource sharing agencies, the state and national level government as well as non-government institutions.
+This long endeavor towards fulfilling the mission of NOSKK has become possible with co-operation and contribution of many national and international resource sharing agencies, the state, and national level government as well as non-government institutions.